Yasalm/insurance_ai_engine/README.md

 ---

-## Overview

-### What is This Repository?

-This repository provides a complete system for:

-1. **OCR Model Deployment**: Deploy vision-language models (VLMs) for document OCR using vLLM
-2. **Translation Services**: Deploy and use mBART models for multilingual text translation
-3. **REST API Server**: FastAPI-based server exposing OCR and translation endpoints
-4. **Web Interface**: Simple web UI for testing and demonstrating capabilities
-5. **Model Evaluation**: Evaluation framework with multiple metrics
+## OCR and Translation Evaluation

+This is the core functionality of the repository.
+The evaluation framework assesses OCR and translation model performance using standardized metrics.

+### OCR Evaluation

+The OCR evaluation framework assesses model performance on invoice images with structured layouts and tables.

-### Why Vision-Language Models for OCR?
+#### Why Vision-Language Models for OCR?

 Traditional OCR pipelines (Tesseract, PaddleOCR) struggle with:
 - Complex layouts and multi-column documents